omkarxx/NBA-Prediction/README.md

 • logistic regression classifier –65.8%

-• logistic regression classifier with hyperparameter tuning using Random Search CV66.8%
+• logistic regression classifier with hyperparameter tuning using Random Search CV - 66.8%

-• logistic regression classifier with hyperparameter tuning using Grid Search CV-66.8%
+• logistic regression classifier with hyperparameter tuning using Grid Search CV - 66.8%

-• Random Forest classifier –65.8%
+• Random Forest classifier – 65.8%

-• Random Forest classifier with hyperparameter tuning using Random Search CV66.8%
+• Random Forest classifier with hyperparameter tuning using Random Search CV - 66.8%

-• Random Forest classifier with hyperparameter tuning using Grid Search CV-65.4%
+• Random Forest classifier with hyperparameter tuning using Grid Search CV - 65.4%

 After compiling the program for Logistic Regression and Random Forest Classifier on the available team data, we get accuracy of 65.4%–66.8% for win prediction.
 The